aearl23/Startup-/README.md

 **2/28**

 - JS for future login:  Added login.js to take users to home page
-- JS for database data:
+- JS for database data: table on the home page displays data of votes ranked by technology name and vote count
-- JS for future websocket:
+- JS for future websocket: shown in the project interactions file.
+JS application will allow for comments and messages to be displayed via websocket
-- JS for interaction logic:
+- JS for interaction logic: Shown in the voting.js file, users can vote on projects to interact with the page.
+Votes will be logged and updated in real time